duckietown/mooc-exercises/planning/README.md

 ```

 (Note here that we are doing motion planning in dynamic environments with *known* motion.
-Studying reactive cases in which agents react to )
+Studying reactive cases in which agents react to us involves *game theory* and will be part of a second MOOC.)

-In the `dt_protocols` module you will find a useful function `simulate` which you can use to predict the trajectories for the obstacles (and for yourself as well):
+In the `dt_protocols` module you will find a useful function called `simulate` which you can use to predict the trajectories for the obstacles (and for yourself as well):

 ```python
 @dataclass
 class SimulationResult:
     poses: List[FriendlyPose]